adCenter -

 Link Reclamation -

-This is when outreach is performed to earn backlinks to your site.
-The situations in which this occur can be if your domain name changes, a re-branding occurs, or when your brand is mentioned online (in an article, blog post, etc.) and there is no link from the mention going back to your website.
-When this happens, reach out to the blogger, news outlet, or webmaster and request that a link to your site be added in to the appropriate anchor text.
+backlinks to your site.
+The situations in which this occurs can be if your domain name changes, a re-branding occurs, or when your brand is mentioned online (in an article, blog post, etc.) and there is no link from the mention going back to your website, creating the opportunity for a new link.
+When this happens, link reclamation involves reaching out to the blogger, news outlet, or webmaster and requesting that a link to your site be added to the appropriate

 Local Search -

-A huge and growing portion of the search engine marketing industry.
-Local search allows users to find businesses and websites within a specific (local) geographic range.
-This includes local search features on search engines and online yellow page sites.
-Optimizing for local search requires different practices than for traditional Search Engine Optimization.
+search engine marketing industry.
+Local search allows users to find businesses and websites within a specific local geographic range.
+This includes local search features on

 Local Business Listings -

-Each of the major search engines offer local business listings that appear next to maps at the top of the page on many locally targeted searches.
-Business may either submit new requests or claim existing local business listings if the search engines have already added the company to the results.
-Having a website is not required for having a local business listing.
+search engines offers local business listings that appear next to maps at the top of the page on many locally targeted searches.
+Businesses may either submit new requests or claim existing local business listings if the search engines have already added the company to the results, and for service area-based businesses, this can be one of the most crucial pieces of the

 Long Tail Keywords -

-Rather than targeting the most common keywords in your industry, you can focus on more niche terms that are usually longer phrases but are also easier and quicker to rank for in the search engines.
-Long tail keywords can amount for up to 60% or so of a site’s search traffic.
+keywords in your industry, you can focus on more niche terms that are usually longer phrases but are also easier and quicker to rank for in the

 Mention -

-when your brand is mentioned on a website.
-Getting mentioned on another website is an excellent way to build up your backlinks, or to reach out and do link reclamation.
-The more mentions your brand gets from relevant (preferably high authority) websites, the better your site will rank on SERPs.
+link reclamation.
+The more mentions that your brand gets from relevant (preferably high authority) websites, the better your site will rank on

 Meta Tags -

-(see also keyword tags, description tags etc.) – Meta tags allow you to highlight important Keywords related to your site in a way that matters to Search Engines, but that your website visitors typically do not see.
-Meta tags have risen and fallen in terms of valuation by internet marketers and search engines alike (see Keyword Stuffing), but they still play an important role in Search Engine Optimization.
-Examples of meta tags include Header Tags and Alt Tags.
+Search Engines, but that your website visitors typically do not see.
+Meta tags have risen and fallen in terms of valuation by internet marketers and search engines alike (see Keyword Stuffing), but they still play an important role in

 Microsites -